kaurvali/PowerWise/README.md

 #### Who worked on what?
 - Kaur: Built the communication with API and the data flow and logic to the DB.
 Most of the UI elements and chart which displays prices.
-- Siim: Calculator
+- Siim: Built the Calculator used for calculating electricity price.
-- Merili:
+- Merili: Nothing? :D
 - Märten: Widget, refining the DB communication and application flow, made the date picker + chart update to be dynamic.

 #### What went well?